 The Office of Institutional Research directs ongoing operational activities as well as initiating and directing research projects.
 The Office:

-• Provides leadership, consultation and advice on high impact* research projects initiated by the Office, college and departments
+• Provides leadership, consultation and advice on high impact* research projects initiated by the Office,

 • Participates in multi-institutional research projects that align with GBC’s strategy